base4nfdi/pid4nfdi/content/publication/2025-06-26_boehm-sternkopf/index.md

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ['document']
+publication_types: ['poster']

 # Publication name and optional abbreviated publication name (uncomment line below).
 publication: 'Zenodo'
 #publication_short: ''

 # Event (optional, uncomment lines below)
-event: 'Text+ Plenary, Göttingen, June 16 to 17 to, 2025'
+event: 'Text+ Plenary, Göttingen, June 16 to 17, 2025'

 # Abstract
 abstract: 'This poster was presented at the Text+ Plenary 2025 in Göttingen to showcase the PID Coordination Hub of PID4NFDI.'